Akhileshsingh07/akhilesh-shell-example-project/README.md

 AWS project using shell scripting...
-This script will report the AWS resource usage
+This script will report the AWS resource usage.

 problem statement:- Suppose there is an organization xyz uses AWS resources like EC2, S3, LAMBDA, IAM Etc...
 Manager wants the daily AWS resource usage report at 6pm .